nextcloud/gallery/README.md

 * iOS, Opera Mobile

 ## Installation
-1. Place this app in your apps folder or get the stable7 branch via the shell
+Place this app in your apps folder or get the stable7 branch via the shell

 ```
 $ git clone -b stable7 https://github.com/interfasys/galleryplus.git`
 ```

-2. Activate it in the apps menu
+Now you can activate it in the apps menu.
+It's called Gallery+

-3. Needed while in beta.
-Install the smarter-logger.patch.
+While in beta, you need to install the smarter-logger.patch.
 You'll find it in the patches folder

 ```
 $ patch -p1 < apps/galleryplus/patches/bitmap_preview.patch
 ```

-4. Add support for more media types by following the instructions below
+And finally, in order to be able to visualise previews of more media types, follow the instructions below

 ## Supporting more media types
 First, make sure you have installed ImageMagick and its PECL extension